jaakkopasanen/AutoEq/webapp/README.md

 ## Run Docker
-Data directory needs to be created and mounted. `webapp/create_data.py` creates the directory and necessary files by packaging compensation curves and measurements.
+Data directory needs to be created and mounted. `webapp/create_data.py` creates the directory and necessary files by packaging target curves and measurements.
 You need all measurement data available in the `measurements` directory to do this.

 The `data/audio` directory also needs to have all the songs for the player.
 It's recommended to normalize the volumes across all